dabit3/aws-appsync-react-workshop/README.md

 Next, let's add a field that can only be accessed by the user who created it.

-To do so, we'll update the schema to add the phone field.
-Here we attach the `@auth` directive to the phone field in the schema:
+To do so, we'll update the schema to add the speakerPhone field.
+Here we attach the `@auth` directive to the speakerPhone field in the schema:

 ```graphql
 type Talk @model {